Bam Adebayo NBA Playoffs Player Props: Heat vs. Celtics

 Bam Adebayo Insights vs. the Celtics

-- Adebayo is responsible for attempting 15.9% of his team's field goal attempts this season with 14.9 per game.

-- Adebayo's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.
+- Adebayo's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- Defensively, the Celtics are fourth in the league, giving up 111.4 points per contest.
+- The Celtics give up 111.4 points per game, fourth-ranked in the NBA.

+- On the glass, the Celtics have conceded 44 rebounds per game, which puts them 18th in the league.

-- On the boards, the Celtics are ranked 18th in the NBA, allowing 44 rebounds per contest.
+- Looking at assists, the Celtics are second in the league, allowing 23.1 per game.

-- The Celtics concede 23.1 assists per game, second-ranked in the NBA.

 Bam Adebayo vs. the Celtics